duckduckgo/tracker-radar-collector/README.md

 - `-r, --region-code <region>` - optional 2 letter region code.
 For metadata only
 - `-a, --disable-anti-bot` - disable simple build-in anti bot detection script injected to every frame
 - `--chromium-version <version_number>` - use custom version of Chromium (e.g. "843427") instead of using the default
+- `--config <path>` - path to a config file that allows to set all the above settings (and more).
+Note that CLI flags have a higher priority than settings passed via config.
+You can find a sample config file in `tests/cli/sampleConfig.json`.

 ### Use it as a module